Exploring the possibility of a complex-valued non-Gaussianity measure for quantum states of light: Applications

 In Fig.~\ref{CatStates} we plot $\mu[W]$ for even, $\ket{\Phi_t^+}$, and odd, $\ket{\Phi_t^-}$, cat states.
 It is straightforward to show from Eq.~\eqref{eq:Cats} that at $\alpha = 0$, $\ket{\Phi_t^{+}} = \ket{0}$ and $\ket{\Phi_t^{-}} = \ket{1}$.
 This fact is reflected in Fig.~\ref{CatStates} by the even (odd) cat state's zero (non-zero) value for the real and imaginary parts of $\mu[W]$ at $\alpha = 0$.
 As $\alpha$ increases the even and odd cat states' measures become progressively indistinguishable.

 In Fig.~\ref{EngineeredCatStates}a we plot $\mu[W]$ for the ``circuit" states generated by the scheme in Ref.~\cite{Andrew2021} with the highest fidelity to their corresponding target states $\ket{\Phi_t^{+}}$ (see Ref.~\cite{Andrew2021}, Fig. 4 therein) along with $\mu[W]$ for these target states.
 In Fig. \ref{EngineeredCatStates}b we plot the difference in the target and circuit states' values for $\text{Re}\mu[W]$ and $\text{Im}\mu[W]$ as functions of the coherent amplitude of the target state $\alpha$.
 Listed next to each plot point is the fidelity between the target and circuit state.
+Keep in mind we chose our target and circuit states to be pure, so that any non-Gaussianity reflected in the measure must arise from quantum effects and not a non-Gaussian mixture of Gaussian states.

-From the two plots in Fig.~\ref{EngineeredCatStates} we see that the higher the fidelity between the target and the circuit states, the closer the $\mu[W]$ for each on of the two states will be.
-Thus our measure accurately reflects the quality of a circuit state compared to its target.
-Additionally, for increasing $\alpha$, $\Delta\mathrm{Re}\mu[W]$ grows at a faster slope than $\Delta\mathrm{Im}\mu[W]$.
-This suggests that for this type of target state and preparation method the properties associated with the real part of the measure are more difficult to replicate than the negative volume.
+From the two plots in Fig.~\ref{EngineeredCatStates} we see that the higher the fidelity between the target and the circuit states, the closer in $\mu[W]$ they are.
+Now, it must be pointed out that high fidelity between target and circuit states does not always mean similar $\mu[W]$ values and our results in Fig.~\ref{EngineeredCatStates} should in no way be taken as evidence to a wider connection between fidelity and our measure.
+Fig.~\ref{EngineeredCatStates} does provide evidence that fidelity performed well as a figure of merit for engineering these cat states.
+That is, not only do the target and circuit states have high fidelity, they also have a similar shape in phase space.
+The scenario where fidelity does not perform well as a figure of merit is where our measure should prove most valuable, something we briefly address in Section \ref{sec:concl} and leave futher exploration of to future work.